 1. Application form

 December 15 is the deadline to apply for admission and application should be made online through the Graduate School of Arts and Sciences (gsas) webpage >

-2. Faculty contact: Sheila Crane, Director of Graduate Studies
+2. Faculty contact: Carmenita Higginbotham, Director of Graduate Studies

 Given the specialized and personal nature of PhD research, applicants are strongly encouraged to contact faculty members with whom they may wish to study.
 Emails are always welcome, and faculty advisors may request phone, Skype, or personal interviews as part of the admissions process.
 Applicants are always encouraged to visit UVA and to arrange meetings with possible advisors and the Director of Graduate Studies.